 Every hobby has its learning curve, and embroidery is no exception.
 Avoiding mistakes can save you time, money and frustration.

-By reviewing these top 20 common - and avoidable - embroidery mistakes on these 2 pages, you'll be a step ahead by knowing what to avoid before starting your next embroidery project.
+Reviewing these top 20 common—and avoidable—embroidery mistakes, and you'll know what to avoid before starting your next embroidery project.

 1. Not reading the instructions before starting a project